rampus-bit/geode/README.md

 It functions by grabbing several variables, and then scanning for the output of a random number.
 Once the number is detected, a random graphic with a dedicated colorscheme will be printed.

+Geode can be customized to whatever extent, as stated in the [MIT License](https://github.com/rampus-bit/geode/blob/main/LICENSE.md), but pull requests for new graphics will have to be reviewed before implementation.

 *Note: Inspiration for this README.md was directly derived from [dylanaraps's neofetch](https://github.com/dylanaraps/neofetch).*